Vacuum Energy and Renormalization of the Field-Independent Term: Field-Independent Term in Cosmology

-Thus, the standard model of cosmology requires two periods of accelerated expansion.
-In the early Universe when the Universe doubles in size in every $10^{-35}$s, and today when the doubling time is 50 orders of magnitude greater.
-The field-independent term of the action has to be fine tuned in each period of acceleration, thus a reliable theory should take into account the change of this term over the time-evolution of the Universe.
+Thus, the Standard Model of Cosmology requires two periods of accelerated expansion: in the early Universe, when the Universe doubles in size in every $10^{-35}$s, and today, when the doubling time is 50 orders of magnitude greater.
+The field-independent term of the action has to be fine-tuned in each period of acceleration, thus a reliable theory should take into account the change of this term over the time-evolution of the Universe.
 If the time-evolution of the Universe and the momentum scale of renormalization is related to each other (inversely), then the required variation of the cosmological constant in time can be produced by RG methods.

-Indeed, the essential idea of the nonperturbative RG analysis is to describe the evolution of the self-interaction potential from the UV (the Planck scale) to the scale of inflation and towards to the low-energy (IR) limit.
-The question is how to describe the RG running of the constant term.
+Indeed, the essential idea of the nonperturbative RG analysis is to describe the evolution of the self-interaction potential from the UV (from the Planck scale or from over the Planck scale) to the scale of inflation and towards to the low-energy (IR) limit, and of course, it is an important question how to describe the RG running of the constant term.
+The asymptotic safety scenario of quantum gravity is designed for that purpose, and its essence is the existence of a non-Gaussian UV fixed point.
+To summarise its cornerstones, one can start from the simplest realization of Quantum Einstein Gravity (QEG) which is the Einstein-Hilbert truncation of the effective average action

+where $g$ is the determinant of the metric tensor, $R$ is the Ricci scalar and the scale-dependent parameters are the cosmological constant $\Lambda_k$ and the Newton coupling $G_k$.
+The field independent term $V(\phi=0)$ of the scalar potential~\eq{EH_and_matter} is related to the cosmological constant, i.e., $V(\phi=0) = m^2_p \Lambda$.
+The scale-dependence of $\Lambda_k$ implies the scale-dependence of $V_k(\phi=0)$, and it is analyzed in terms of dimensionless couplings, $\lambda_k \equiv \Lambda_k k^{-2}$, $g_k \equiv G_k k^2$ with the help of the $\beta$-functions, see for example \cite{bonanno_saueressig}